madmurphy/spell.js/README.md

 ### `Spell.prototype.unspell()`

-This method resets the status of a `spell`.
+This method resets a `spell` (all matching characters typed so far will be forgotten).

 #### Syntax